AppForce1/swift-weekly-brief-news-cli/README.md

 This is a CLI tool I created for personal use.
 I published it on Github for fun, because I am a fan of a few tools and practices used in this tool.

+Please note, the project structure is defined using [Tuist](https://tuist.io).
+Please install that tool first and run `tuist generate` to generate the Xcode project structure.
 Of interest:

 - [RSParser](https://github.com/apple/swift-argument-parser) a supporting lib of [NetNewsWire](https://netnewswire.com/) to parse RSS feeds.